MIntelligence-Group/SpeechText_EmoRec/README.md

 # RAVDESS
-  To start with the RAVDESS data, you have to run all the the three notebooks in the following order
+  To start with the RAVDESS data, you have to run all the the three notebooks in the following order:
    1. Data_Preprocess(RAVDESS).ipynb
    2. Training(RAVDESS).ipynb
    3. Analysis(RAVDESS).ipynb